 What should I ask a Las Vegas photographer before booking?

-Vegas has more talented photographers per square mile than most cities, which is good news for you.
-Set your priority first — lowest cost, best experience, or the most striking final images — and let that drive your budget rather than trying to negotiate each down.
-The photographers who will deliver consistently great work in this market tend to be priced accordingly, and that’s usually the better investment.
+Set your priority first — lowest cost, best experience, or the strongest final images — and let that drive your budget rather than trying to negotiate everything down.
+Experienced photographers in this market tend to be priced accordingly, and the gap between a strong portfolio and a weak one usually shows clearly in the final results.